lucbouchard1/senior-project/paper/s2-physics.md

 ## Quaternions

-This paper will use quaternions to represent the spacecraft attitude.
+This paper will use quaternions to represent spacecraft attitude.
 Quaternions are four element vectors that can be used to represent a frame rotation.
-Thus the spacecraft's attitude will be represented as the frame transformation from ECI to Body, or LVLH to Body.
-In this paper, the last element of the four element vector will be the scalar element, and the first three will be the vector element.
+Thus the spacecraft's attitude will be represented as the frame transformation from ECI to body, or LVLH to body.
+In this paper, the last element of the four element vector will be the scalar component, and the first three will be the vector component.
 They will be notated as follows:

 \begin{equation}
 q = [q_i, q_j, q_k, q_r] = [\vec{q}, q_r]